system76/tech-docs/src/models/darp7/internal-overview.md

 - Speaker connectors are highlighted in brown
 - Touchpad connector is highlighted in light red
 - Lid switch/sensor connector is highlighted in olive
-- BIOS flash chip (U12), not highlighted
+- BIOS flash chip (U12) is highlighted in black

 ## Under-keyboard components and connectors: